 How Can You Increase Penile Sensitivity?

-Once you have identified the exact cause of penile numbness, you can begin working on different options to increase your male sensitivity.
-If it’s a medical condition that’s causing the problem, look for potential treatment options after consulting a doctor.
-If the cause of reduced sensitivity is an injury, it will heal with the injury itself.
-Meanwhile, here are certain things you can do to increase your male sensitivity.
+Once you have identified the exact cause of decreased penile sensitivity, you can begin working on different options to increase penis sensitivity.
+If a medical condition is causing the problem, look for potential treatment options after consulting a doctor.
+If the cause of reduced penis sensitivity is an injury, it will heal with the injury itself.
+Meanwhile, here are certain things you can do to increase penis sensitivity.

-If you experience symptoms such as erectile dysfunction, low libido, hair loss, and penile numbness due to low testosterone levels, here’s what you can do to increase your testosterone levels.
+If your testosterone (T) level drops, you might feel less responsive to sexual stimulation and have trouble getting aroused.
+Symptoms such as erectile dysfunction, low libido, hair loss, lower sexual pleasure, and reduced penis sensitivity can be due to low testosterone levels.
+Here’s what you can do to increase your testosterone levels.

 Weight training and high-intensity training exercises have been known to increase testosterone levels in older men.
-Furthermore, a diet that consists of proteins, healthy carbohydrates, and fats can also improve your T levels.
-If you drink alcohol or smoke, you should consider giving them a break as they are known to deteriorate the production of testosterone.
+Furthermore, a diet of proteins, healthy carbohydrates, and fats can also improve your T levels.
+If you drink alcohol or smoke, you should consider giving them a break, as they are known to deteriorate the production of testosterone.

-If you require hormonal treatment (that comes in the form of pills and injections), seek help from a doctor.
+If you require testosterone replacement therapy (TRT) (that comes in the form of pills and injections), seek help from a doctor.
 Testosterone therapy is available in 5 different ways:

 There’s no single treatment that fits all.
 Consult your doctor for the appropriate form of treatment.

-Sitting in an uncomfortable position for prolonged periods of time can cause penile numbness.
+Sitting in an uncomfortable position for prolonged periods can cause decreased penile sensitivity.
 Consider taking short breaks and standing whenever possible.
 You can also change your sitting position and make yourself feel comfortable.

-If you’re a cyclist, consider changing your bicycle seat to the one that is more comfortable and does not cause any pain or discomfort.
+If you’re a cyclist, consider changing your bicycle seat to one that is more comfortable and does not cause pain or discomfort.

-Last but not the least, wear loose-fitting trousers and underwear so that the blood can also flow properly.
+Last but not least, wear loose-fitting trousers and underwear so that there is adequate blood flow in the body—especially to your penis.

 If you have been stroking too hard for a while now, consider switching your masturbating technique.
-Loosen your grip, apply some lube, and stroke at a slower pace.
-This can help recondition your sensitivity.
+Loosen your grip, apply some lube, and stroke slowly.
+This can help recondition your penile sensation.

-If you have been dealing with certain mental health conditions such as anxiety, depression, etc., it can be difficult to improve the situation.
+If you have been dealing with certain mental health conditions such as anxiety, depression, etc., it can be challenging to improve penis sensitivity.
 However, it isn’t impossible.
-While medications can certainly deteriorate your sexual drive, you should indulge yourself in activities such as mindfulness and deep-breathing exercises such as meditation to help alleviate stress.
+While medications can undoubtedly deteriorate your sexual drive, you should indulge yourself in activities such as mindfulness and deep-breathing exercises such as meditation to help alleviate stress.

 Consider taking a hot bath or shower to help your mind and muscles relax.
 Warm water improves circulation and makes the penis more responsive to touch.